Skip to main content

 Write Output Schema

-Generated schema is written to the route’s output field.
+Generated schema is written to the tool’s output field.
 Existing schemas can be validated against reality.

 Captured Response Format